4D5A90/quickstart-node-ts/README.md

 - TypeScript Support: Write your Node.js code in TypeScript, enabling type safety and improved developer productivity.

-- ESLint Integration: Catch potential errors and enforce consistent code style with ESLint, ensuring code quality throughout your project.

-- Prettier Support: Maintain consistent code formatting effortlessly with Prettier, enhancing code readability and collaboration within your team.
+- Biome Integration: Catch potential errors and enforce consistent code style with Biome, ensuring code quality throughout your project.
+And maintain consistent code formatting effortlessly with, enhancing code readability and collaboration within your team.

 - esbuild for Bundling: Leverage esbuild to bundle your TypeScript code efficiently, optimizing performance and reducing bundle sizes.